 Reasons We Recommend Tooth Extractions

-At Anthony Bartels, DDS, we feel that the more informed our patients are, the less stress they feel about an upcoming dental procedure.
+At Anthony Bartels, DDS Family Dentistry, we feel that the more informed our patients are, the less stress they experience about an upcoming dental procedure.
 There are many reasons why Dr. Bartels would suggest a tooth extraction, including:

 - Tooth decay—When tooth decay has been untreated, it can lead to irreparable tooth damage.
-Often the pulp of the tooth can become infected, in which case a root canal is performed to remove the infection.
-However, if the infection is severe, Dr. Bartels may recommend a tooth extraction to contain the infection and keep it from spreading.
+Often the pulp of the tooth can become infected, in which case we can perform a root canal to remove the infection.
+However, if it is severe, Dr. Bartels may recommend a tooth extraction to contain the infection and keep it from spreading.

-- Impacted tooth—When a wisdom tooth is blocked from fully erupting, it is known as an impacted tooth.
-Dr. Bartels may recommend tooth extraction if the affected tooth is in danger of putting surrounding teeth at risk.
+- Impacted tooth—When a wisdom tooth can't erupt completely, it is known as an impacted tooth.
+Dr. Bartels may recommend extraction if the affected tooth threatens the health of surrounding teeth.
 Impacted teeth are at high risk for infection, making it essential to treat the impaction as soon as possible.

 - Dentures—When getting full dentures, sometimes tooth extractions are necessary to fit the denture to the upper or lower jaw.

 Dr. Bartels will always take the time to explain why tooth extraction may be needed.
-However, our priority is always to save your existing teeth whenever possible.
-At Anthony Bartels, DDS, we are committed to providing outstanding service in extracting a tooth to make the process as pain-free as possible.
+However, our priority is to save your existing teeth whenever possible.
+Our caring dental team is committed to providing outstanding service when extracting a tooth and to doing everything in our power to make the process as pain-free as possible.
 Dr. Bartels uses state-of-the-art dental technology like digital x-rays for high-quality images that can show any affected parts of your teeth and gums.

 Dental Extraction Aftercare

 Once we remove your tooth, we will provide you with detailed instructions to help you heal properly.
-These instructions will include activities to avoid, such as drinking through a straw and smoking; any medications you should take to prevent infection or for pain management; and when to schedule your follow-up exam to inspect your extraction sites.
-If you experience any pain or persistent bleeding, call Dr. Bartels for a follow-up.
+These instructions will include activities to avoid, such as drinking through a straw and smoking, any medications you should take to prevent infection or for pain management, and when to schedule your follow-up exam to inspect your extraction site.

 We Want You as Comfortable as Possible